isaac-campbell-smith/isaac-campbell-smith/README.md

 * SQL Database Engineering for the independent movie marketing start-up, Fuel & Ox.

-* Engineering a database utilizing the US Patent Office's API built on Apache Sol for scientific research start-up, AAK Tele-Science.
+* Engineering a US Patent Office API/SQL db built on Apache Lucene & Solr for scientific research start-up, AAK Tele-Science.

 ### 📚 Currently Learning More About: